catieeking509/browser-parking-lot-react/README.md

 ## Project Notes

 This "browser parking lot" is a single place to store a to-do list of web pages that need to be revisited.
-It uses react and css.
-In the future, I would like to imporve on my understanding, planning process, and time management.
 Other deliverables are inclosed within the wireframe folder.